jhendrickworkshop/debugging-test-repo/README.md

 ## Quickstart

-1. Start a codespaces workspace.
-You will need your Dynatrace Tenenant endpoint as well as a Dynatrace API Token
+1. Start a codespaces workspace by going to Codespaces and then selecting 'New with options' or by [clicking here](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=846712282&skip_quickstart=true).
+You will need your Dynatrace tenenant endpoint which should look something like 'https://abcd1234.live.dynatrace.com' as well as a Dynatrace API Token.

-2. Once started the following services should be running
+2. The codespace will automatically create a [Kind](https://kind.sigs.k8s.io/) Kubernetes cluster and deploy the microservices application.
+Once the codespaces is started the following services should be running in the Kind cluster:

    ```sh
    kubectl get pods